connormurphy/ReWire-App/Privacy-Policy.md

 ## Introduction

 [ReWire] ("we," "our," or "us") respects your privacy and is committed to protecting it through our compliance with this policy.
-This policy describes our practices regarding data collection and usage for our iOS application [Your App Name] (the "App").
+This policy describes our practices regarding data collection and usage for our iOS application [ReWire - TSM Companion] (the "App").

 ## Information Collection